Mashael0x/News-Classification/README.md

 it doesn't have any null values.

 ## Exploratory Data Analysis
- let's start by looking at the distribtion of news text length. as we can see most of news are only contains 400 words or less.
+ Let's start by looking at the distribtion of news text length. we can see that most of news posts are 400 words length or less.

  ![image](https://github.com/Mashael0x/News-Classification/blob/main/text%20distribtuion%20(5).png)

- I wanted to know what are the most common words in each topic of news by using `Counter` from `collections` package it was weasy to extract most common words.
+ I wanted to know what are the most common words in each topic of news by using `Counter` from `collections` package.

  this plot shows most common words in Computer Graphics news.